futsum/project-medicalNoShow/README.md

 Exploratory Data Analysis

+The dataset has 15 variables and 300,000 observations.
+Our target variable is Status; we are interested in the variable Status as we are trying to predict those patients who are inclined to miss medical appointments.
+The explanatory variables are:
+•	Age of patients
+•	Gender
+•	The date appointment was registered
+•	The appointment data
+•	Day of the appointment week
+•	Diabetes
+•	Alcoholism
+•	Hypertension
+•	Handicap
+•	Smoking habit
+•	Tuberculosis
+•	Sms Reminder - whether a patient is reminded using sms message
+•	Awaiting time – the number of days a patient has to wait to see a doctor

 Reference
 Kim, S. H., Myers, C. G., & Allen, L. (2017, August 31).
 Health Care Providers Can Use Design Thinking to Improve Patient Experiences.
 Harvard Business Review.
 Retrieved from https://hbr.org/2017/08/health-care-providers-can-use-design-thinking-to-improve-patient-experiences